Hans-Georg Gadamer: Early career

 Gadamer habilitated in 1929 and spent most of the early 1930s lecturing in Marburg.
 Unlike Heidegger, who joined the Nazi Party in May 1933 and continued as a member until the party was dissolved following World War II, Gadamer was silent on Nazism, and he was not politically active during Nazi rule.
 Gadamer did not join the Nazis, and he did not serve in the army because of the polio he had contracted in 1922.
 He joined the National Socialist Teachers League in August 1933.

 In 1933 Gadamer signed the Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State.

 In April 1937 he became a temporary professor at Marburg, then in 1938 he received a professorship at Leipzig University.
 From an SS-point of view Gadamer was classified as neither supportive nor disapproving in the "SD-Dossiers über Philosophie-Professoren" (i.e. SD-files concerning philosophy professors) that were set up by the SS-Security-Service (SD).
 In 1946, he was found by the American occupation forces to be untainted by Nazism and named rector of the university.

 The level of Gadamer's involvement with the Nazis has been disputed in the works of Richard Wolin and Teresa Orozco.
 Orozco alleges, with reference to Gadamer's published works, that Gadamer had supported the Nazis more than scholars had supposed.
 Gadamer scholars have rejected these assertions: Jean Grondin has said that Orozco is engaged in a "witch-hunt" while Donatella Di Cesare said that "the archival material on which Orozco bases her argument is actually quite negligible".
-Cesare and Grondin have argued that there is no trace of antisemitism in Gadamer's work, and that Gadamer maintained friendships with Jews and provided shelter for nearly two years for the philosopher Jacob Klein in 1933 and 1934.
+Di Cesare and Grondin have argued that there is no trace of antisemitism in Gadamer's work, and that Gadamer maintained friendships with Jews and provided shelter for nearly two years for the philosopher Jacob Klein in 1933 and 1934.
 Gadamer also reduced his contact with Heidegger during the Nazi era.